NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-Config-Settings.md

     &lt;/config&gt;
 	</pre></code>

-OR for relative path (note the forward slashes for relative path)
+OR for relative path (note the forward slashes for relative path), note: relative path is only relative to the solution folder.

 	<pre><code>
     &lt;config&gt;